SuryaThiru/Intrusion-detection-system/README.md

 | TEST          | 0.5          |

-## CONCLUSION AND FUTURE WORKS
+## CONCLUSION AND FUTURE WORK

 Results from the analysis of the CICIDS17 dataset shows that it is an excellent dataset to test and simulate IDS performance.
 It is evident from the results that multi-class classification with feature selection results in a high accuracy and reduces the detection time.
-For future works, researchers should study the possibility of applying optimisation techniques to further improve accuracy.
+For future work, researchers should study the possibility of applying techniques to use a model that can work in real time.